invenia/blog/_posts/JuliaLangFeatures.md

 Why should the user need to remember these details?
 We should encode them into the program.

-### Lets solve this with traits
+### Let's solve this with traits

 We  will attach a trait to each function that needed to rearrange its inputs.

 There is a more sophisticated version of this that we could do, which also attachs traits to inputs saying how the observations are currently arranged; or lets user specify.
-But for simplicity we will assume the data starts out, as a matrix with 1 observations per column.
+But, for simplicity, we will assume the data starts out as a matrix with 1 observations per column.

 #### Trait types
 So we are considering 3 possible ways a function might like its data to be arranged: